ArduPilot/ardupilot_wiki/common/source/docs/common-choosing-a-ground-station.rst

 ---------------

 The best autopilot for use on MAC and Linux platforms.
-It has a smaller user base and reduced feature set when compared with Mission Planner.
+It has a smaller user base and a reduced feature set when compared with Mission Planner.

 -  **Platform**: Windows, Mac OS X, Linux
 -  **Licence**: `Open source <https://github.com/ArduPilot/apm_planner/blob/master/license.txt>`__